saucelabs-training/demo-js/webdriverio/web/framework/README.md

 # WebdriverIO
-This folder contains a simple set up for WebdriverIO V6.
+This folder contains WebdriverIO V6 framework using industry standard best practices.

 ## Install dependencies
 You can install all dependencies by running the following command